-- Goal 3 4: Secure adequate facility space, equipment, and staff for the Police Department and its operations to continue providing safety and protection to Charlottesville residents. - 3.1 4.1: Identify and obtain a new permanent, centralized facility for the Police Department which will address current and future operational, space, storage and parking needs.
+Goal 4: Secure adequate facility space, equipment, and staff for the Police Department and its operations to continue providing safety and protection to Charlottesville residents.

+4.1: Identify and obtain a new permanent, centralized facility for the Police Department which will address current and future operational, space, storage and parking needs.

-- 3.2 4.2: Identify and obtain a location which will provide adequate space for a Regional Training Facility which can be shared with other local law enforcement agencies. - 3.3 4.3: Purchase and implement needed technology for the Police Department and its operations. - 3.4 4.4: Identify and obtain locations throughout the city for police substations that will increase our efforts in community policing. - 3.5 4.5: Upgrade the quality of vehicles purchased by the Police Department that will better suit our operational needs. - 3.6 4.6: Purchase and implement security upgrades for the Police Department that include a video monitoring system of our facility as well as adjacent areas.
+4.2: Identify and obtain a location which will provide adequate space for a Regional Training Facility which can be shared with other local law enforcement agencies.

+4.3: Purchase and implement needed technology for the Police Department and its operations.

+4.4: Identify and obtain locations throughout the city for police substations that will increase efforts in community policing.

+4.5: Upgrade the quality of vehicles purchased by the Police Department that will better suit operational needs.
+Consideration should be given to lower cost, high interaction vehicles that enhance community policing efforts such as bicycles and scooters.

+4.6: Purchase and implement security upgrades for the Police Department that include a video monitoring system of our facility as well as adjacent areas.